Modernly designed attic bathroom in Cromford

 Dormer attic conversions are cheaper than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and flooring area.

-Mansard attic extensions run along the whole length of your home’s roofing and will modify the angle of the roofing slope, making it almost vertical.
+Mansard attic extensions run along the entire length of your home’s roofing and will modify the angle of the roofing slope, making it almost vertical.
 These tend to be the most costly type of conversion, but will lead to a substantial quantity of additional area.

 Mansard loft conversions appropriate for most property types, consisting of terraced, semi-detached and detached homes.